A History of Europe

 In mapping terms the biggest challenge facing the diplomats was carving up the defunct Austro-Hungarian empire.
 This understandably led to bickering among the successor states--Czechoslovakia, Poland, Austria, Hungary, Romania, Yugoslavia(1) and Italy.
 The Hungarians even tried fighting to regain Transylvania and Slovakia, which had been theirs before the war.
 Their resistance, however, was quickly broken by the Romanians, who occupied Budapest in August.(2) By October, apart from four sectors where the final line was to be determined by plebiscites, agreement had been reached on nearly all the new boundaries.

 An important exception was the frontier between Italy and Yugoslavia.
 The Italians wanted Dalmatia (the eastern coast of the Adriatic) because the Republic of Venice once had it, though hardly any Italians lived there now.
 And the British and French, when bidding for Italian support in 1915, said Italy could have it.
 Neither factor carried any weight with President Wilson; as far as he was concerned, the line between Italian and Slavic-speaking communities was where the political line was going to be, and token concessions were all that Italy could expect.
-Sure enough, when the final border was drawn, the Italians got all of Istria and the Yugoslavs got all of Dalmatia except for the port of Zara, which went to Italy, while Fiume became an independent "free city."
+Sure enough, when the final border was drawn, the Italians got all of Istria and the Yugoslavs got all of Dalmatia except for the port of Zara, which went to Italy, while Fiume eventually became an independent "free city." (see the next section)

 Where Wilson compromised his self-determination principle was in cases where physical geography mattered more than ethnic details.
 For example, he let the Italians have the watershed line in the Alps, because there were Italians living in the southern Tyrol; however, there were a quarter million Austrians in the area as well.
 And he agreed that the frontier between Czechoslovakia and Germany should follow the mountainous rim of Bohemia (the Sudetenland), though the two million Germans on the Czech side of the line were horrified at the idea.
 In the west, the population of Alsace-Lorraine was 87 percent German, but the Allies agreed that it should be given to France, because the French had wanted it back since the Germans took it from them in 1871.